 What actions could be taken that violate the bankruptcy stay?

-An action taken in response to an automatic stay being entered may render that action void or invalid.
-In some situations, the move would be void from the get-go, meaning that whatever was done was held to be ineffective.
+An action taken in response to an automatic stay may render that action void or invalid.
+In some situations, the move would be void from the beginning, meaning that whatever was done was held to be ineffective.
 However, in other circumstances, the action done concerning the property affected by the stay could be effective if the bankruptcy court later lifted it.
 However, I would recommend that you speak to a bankruptcy attorney more about this.
 You would need to tell the attorney your specific circumstances to make a decision one way or the other.

 What interests of yours fall under the purview of the bankruptcy court?